 So it’s possible that the virus managed to somehow seep through the gaps of your presumably unreachable firewall, and have planted themselves in your pristine system.

 Anyway, let’s not waste too much time worrying about how on earth did it creep in, because like I said, viruses are usually a few steps ahead compared to the antiviruses out there.
-So quit regretting the money you sent for the crap antivirus and continue reading to find out how to get rid of it.
+So quit regretting the money you sent for the crap antivirus and continue reading to find out how to get rid of it and make Win32:Evo-gen.

 So, in short, if a software displays any abnormal behavior, your antivirus software acts as your knight in shining API armor and pops up this Win32:Evo-gen error message.
 You should do some necessary things in your power to make this error go away because that’s what a smart kid would do.
 You want to be the smart kid, don’t you?